 Parenting After Infertility

 Once you finally get your child, either through infertility treatment or adoption, infertility is over.
 Right?
-Unfortunately, infertility can and often does affect how we parent.
+Unfortunately, infertility and often does affect how we parent.
 Parenting after infertility can be difficult.

 - Feelings of continuing to want to be pregnant and give birth after you have adopted.